 The motion and sound keeps your mind stimulated, and the light prevents your body’s internal clock from regulating sleep properly.
 In infants and kids, television before bed is also associated with several sleep problems, including resisting bed and increased anxiety.

 Try to keep your family’s TV viewing in the living room, or at least turn the tube off 30 to 60 minutes before you want to sleep.
-Opt for less stimulating activities like reading, a bath or light yoga, which are more conducive to rest.
+Opt for less stimulating activities like reading, a bath or light stretching, which are more conducive to rest.

 5. Kick Out Other Electronics, Too